 And it is here that Ayers has touched on an important gospel failure in Calvinism.
 We are left wondering about God’s salvific will for each of us personally and individually.
 Is God kindly disposed towards me or is he not?
 Am I among the elect or am I not?
 It is an ontological fact that cannot be altered that right now you, me and everyone living are either among the elect or among the non-elect.
 And again, that fact is unchangeable.
 Therefore, Calvinists have to presume their own election.

 One other important point is that we are left wondering what the content of the message is that the Calvinist brings to those “others” they are not supposed to disdain?
-Shouldn’t he preach his “doctrines of grace” which includes predestination (i.e., unconditional election), which is the full and final reason that anyone becomes saved, in the work and message of the gospel as “the good news?”
-Of course he should.
-But he cannot, for the obvious reason that there isn’t any “good news” in his “doctrines of grace.”
+Shouldn’t he preach his “doctrines of grace” which includes predestination (i.e., unconditional election) and are the full and final explanation as to why one person is saved and another person is not.
+The gospel is about salvation and one’s eternal destiny.
+But can these “doctrines of grace” provide a message coherent with the message of the gospel as “the good news?”
+I don’t think so.
+Examine them carefully and I think you will see that for obvious reasons there isn’t any “good news” in the Calvinist’s “doctrines of grace.”

 And again Ayers strikes the Universalist chord when he states,